open-bracket-space-close-bracket/python-midterm/README.md

 **What components of your project will live on GitHub?**

-Everything: Documents, Wireframe, Front-End, Back-End
+- Everything: Documents, Wireframe, Front-End, Back-End

 **How will you share the repository with your teammates?**

-Project organization on GitHub
+- Organization on GitHub with projects board

 **What is your Git flow?**

-Features get branches
+- Features get branches
-Pull every morning
+- Pull every morning
-Push on consensus
+- Push on consensus to staging branch
+  - Majority consensus is acceptable
-Merges done as a group
+- Merges done as a group

 **Will you be using a PR review workflow?
 If so, consider:**
-**How many people must review a PR?** 2
+**How many people must review a PR?**
+- 2
-**Who merges PRs?** The other pair that did not create feature **How often will you merge?** When necessary
+**Who merges PRs?**
+- The other pair that did not create feature
+**How often will you merge?**
+- At least twice per day per pair, as necessary
-**How will you communicate that it’s time to merge?** Slack or remo Submitting Your Work
+**How will you communicate that it’s time to merge?**
-This is a group submission.
-Only one person must submit for group credit.

-Please have everyone’s name at the top of the doc.

-Submit a link to your the GitHub markdown file where you have created your Team Agreement.

-This step must be completed and approved before proceeding with any project work.
-Notify your instructor when this is ready for review.

-© Code Fellows 2022
+- Slack, Remo or Zoom